 The URL that is generated for that request is:

-To get the code you will exchange for your bearer token, you can copy that URL into your web browser and press enter.
-If you're not logged into ScopeStack, you will be asked to log in.
+To get the code, you will exchange it for your bearer token.
+Copy that URL into your web browser and press enter.
+You will be asked to log in if you're not logged into ScopeStack.
 You will be shown a value that looks like this:

 The code that is received may then be exchanged for the authorization code by sending an HTTP POST to